 Principles and Practices create a space where you know what to expect as far as how you will be treated and you know what others expect from you.
 It creates a community that can stand together when tested.
 The values gained through understanding and practicing them are important here and something people carry out wherever they go.” — Eric Nicholson ’17

-Earlham’s Principles and Practices are the set of values that guide those of us who live, work, teach and learn in this community.
-They also provide the foundation for campus policies that apply to all members of the community, as well as our governance structure.
-Today, Earlham’s Principles and Practices include:
+Principles and Practices is a statement of the values that guide those of who live, work, teach and learn in this community. hey also provide the foundation for campus policies that apply to all members of the community, as well as our governance structure.

 It is a foundational Quaker belief that all persons have available to them an inner spirit of Truth, often known as the “Inner Light” or “God’s Voice Within.”